A digraph version of the Friendship Theorem: Concluding Remarks

 \section{Concluding Remarks}

-It is well-known that a $(k^2-k+1,k,1)$-SBIBD exists if and only if a complete orthogonal family of Latin square of order $k-1$ exists if and only if a projective plane of order $k-1$ exists.
 While the classification of all projective planes is far from being complete, it is known that a projective plane of order $n$ exists if $n$ is a prime power.
 Moreover, there are results that a projective plane of order $n$ does not exist for $n\in \{6,10\}$ (see \cite{bruck1949planeoforder6, Lam1989planeoforder10}).
-Therefore the following result is obtained by Theorem~\ref{thm:SBIBD}: \begin{itemize} \item A friendship digraph of order $k^2-k+1$ exists where $k=p^m+1$ for any prime $p$ and any positive integer $m$. \item A friendship digraph of order $k^2-k+1$ does not exist for $k\in \{7,11\}$. \end{itemize}
+Therefore the following result is obtained by Theorem~\ref{thm:SBIBD}: \begin{itemize} \item A liking digraph of order $k^2-k+1$ exists where $k=p^m+1$ for any prime $p$ and any positive integer $m$. \item A liking digraph of order $k^2-k+1$ does not exist for $k\in \{7,11\}$. \end{itemize}